Mechazo11/gazebo_harmonic_ws/README.md

 A ROS 2 workspace containing all the packages necesasry to build and install ```Gazebo Harmonic``` from source.
 Based on the official tutorial : https://gazebosim.org/docs/harmonic/install_ubuntu_src/

+This workspace is setup in two steps.
+First we setup the Gazebo Harmonic files and then install ROS 2 packages that enables interfacing various sections of Gazebo Harmonic with ROS 2

 ## Setup Gazebo Harmonic

 * Install ```vcstool```, ```colcon``` and ```git```